negativo/blaster-cms/README.md

 	npm install -g nodemon

 ##changelog
-	- refactored middlewares
+	- refactored a lot of file
+	- shared data in app.locals, no more in request object
+	- middleware split and redone
 	- updated some packages
-	- deciding if continuing or doing it from scratch, I got new ideas.

 ##ToDos
 	priority > 1 > 2 > 3 (self explanatory)